 California has what is known as a “strict liability statute” when it comes to dog attacks.
 Dog owners in such cases can be held financially responsible for the injuries and damages their pets cause.
 Injured victims can seek dog bite compensation for damages including medical expenses, lost income, hospitalization, cost of cosmetic surgery, psychological counseling, pain and suffering and emotional distress.
 If you have been bitten by a dog during the course of your employment, you can file a personal injury lawsuit against the dog owner in addition to seeking and obtaining workers' compensation benefits from your employer.

-If you or a loved one has been injured in a dog attack, the experienced dog bite attorneys in Huntington Beach at Timothy J. Ryan & Associates can help you better understand your legal rights and options.
+If you or a loved one has been injured in a dog attack, the experienced dog bite attorneys in Orange County at Timothy J. Ryan & Associates can help you better understand your legal rights and options.
 We will fight hard to secure maximum compensation for all your losses including any cosmetic procedures you may need.
 Call us at (800) 838-6644 for a free and comprehensive consultation.